 Example 1-No scholarship.
 Judy Green, who is unmarried, is taking courses at a public community college to be recertified to teach in public schools.
 Her adjusted gross income (AGI) and her MAGI, for purposes of the credit, are \$27,400.
-Judy claims the standard deduction of \$6,300 and personal exemption of \$4,000, resulting in taxable income of \$17,100 and a tax liability before credits of \$2,108.
+Judy claims the standard deduction of \$12,400, resulting in taxable income of \$15,000 and a tax liability before credits of \$1,606.
 Judy claims no credits other than the lifetime learning credit.
-In July 2015, she paid \$700 for the summer 2015 semester; in August 2015, she paid \$1,900 for the fall 2015 semester; and in December 2015, she paid another \$1,900 for the spring semester beginning in January 2016.
+In July 2020, she paid \$700 for the summer 2020 semester; in August 2020, she paid \$1,900 for the fall 2020 semester; and in December 2020, she paid another \$1,900 for the spring semester beginning in January 2021.
 Judy and the college meet all requirements for the lifetime learning credit.
-She can use all of the \$4,500 tuition she paid in 2015 when figuring her 2015 lifetime learning credit.
-She claims a \$900 lifetime learning credit and her tax liability after credits is \$1,208.
+She can use all of the \$4,500 tuition she paid in 2020 when figuring her 2020 lifetime learning credit.
+She claims a \$900 lifetime learning credit and her tax liability after credits is \$706.

+Example 2-Scholarship excluded from income.
 The facts are the same as in Example 1-No scholarship, except that Judy was awarded a \$1,500 scholarship.
 Under the terms of her scholarship, it may be used to pay any educational expenses, including room and board.
-If Judy excludes the scholarship from income, she will be deemed (for purposes of figuring her education credit) to have applied the scholarship to pay for tuition, required for any local part of the State of the Sta have applied the scholarship to pay for tuition, required fees, and course materials.
-Only \$3,000 of the \$4,500 tuition she paid in 2015 could be used when figuring her 2015 lifetime learning credit.
-Her lifetime learning credit would be reduced to \$600 and her tax liability after credits would be \$1,508.
+If Judy excludes the scholarship from income, she will be deemed (for purposes of figuring her education credit) to have applied the scholarship to pay for tuition, required fees, and course materials.
+Only \$3,000 of the \$4,500 tuition she paid in 2020 could be used when figuring her 2020 lifetime learning credit.
+Her lifetime learning credit would be reduced to \$600 and her tax liability after credits would be \$1,006.